YashSakhareliya/YashSakhareliya/README.md

 ## 💻 Key Projects

+### 📂 Auctionoasis
+Developing a dynamic website designed to facilitate seamless online auctions.
+- Focused on user-friendly design and robust backend functionality.
+- Built using modern web technologies for scalability and performance.

 ### 📂 Student Performance Indicator
 A comprehensive application analyzing student data to predict academic performance.
 - Leverages advanced Machine Learning techniques for predictions.